vincent-bronner/vincent-bronner.github.io/README.md

 # vincent-bronner.github.io

-This is the repository for my personal website.
-It showcases my research and more.
+This is the personal website of Vincent Bronner, a PhD student in astrophysics at the Heidelberg Institute for Theoretical Studies (HITS) and the University of Heidelberg.